THE FOLLOWING MAY NOT BE REPRODUCED

 Assessment Now it's late summer of 2017 and the primer has stood up very well -- in fact, to the point where all that was done before the top coats were applied was to sweep and vacuum it, then power scrub it with water and the old electric polisher.
 No primer touch-ups were required.

 Top Coats After drying, two top coats of water-based, gloss-finish, acrylic enamel meant for concrete were applied.
 It is the same paint as the one used on top of the latex base coat as described in the main article.
 This preparation technique and same combination of paints was carried over to our wooden showroom floor except that no water was used for cleaning -- just sweeping and vacuuming.
-Next year a report will be added to this article as to the durability achieved via this method for each type of surface.
+Next is a report written in the following year as to the durability achieved via this method for each type of surface.

 After a year, the oil-based primer and acrylic enamel have worn well except where gouges made by equipment went all the way to the concrete in areas where moisture collects.
 Everywhere else, this seems to be a durable finish -- especially on our wooden Showroom floor.